byronigoe/codex-blackboard/docs/Oncall.md

 Calling In Answers
 ==================
+In the past, called-in answers were confirmed by HQ phoning the team, which allowed manual hint-giving and rate-limiting.
+HQ would not repeat the answer on the call (to avoid overhearing spoilers from other teams' calls), so this required the team member receiving the call to be aware of the call-ins, so they knew what answer was being confirmed.
+Recent hunts (and non-MIT hunts) use an automatic answer checker which gives instant feedback with automatic rate-limiting.
+However, it may still be a good idea to have an oncall centralize the callins to avoid spamming spurious answers and triggering the rate-limiting.
+Also, since a correct answer often unlocks new puzzles, it makes sense that the oncall be aware that this has happened so they know they need to add the knew puzzles.

-The call-in queue is located at the /callins route relative to the blackboard root.
+The call-in queue is located at the `/callins` route relative to the blackboard root.
 There is no direct link there from the front page, but the sidebar menu that appears when you click the floating button at the bottom left contains a link to it.
 Also, if you enable notifications for the 'Callins' stream, clicking a callin notification will take you to the callins page.

-Depending on the hunt, the phone number to be called back at by HQ may either be a global setting, or entered with each call-in.
-Determine which it is when you go on call, and if necessary enter your phone number in the settings.
+Even if answers are confirmed automatically, the hunt may still have a global setting for a phone number to contact the team at.
+If so,  enter your phone number in the settings when you go on call.
 Also, saying in the chat room on the callins page, "I am on call", and starring it (and unstarring any previous declaration) will ensure everyone know someone is doing the job.

 A sound will play when a new call-in arrives; you will also get a desktop notification if you enabled them for the "Callins" event type, which is recommended.
 A button with three icons at the end of the answer will copy it to your